david-pizzi-cg/github-ai-workflow-demo/README.md

 The app is intentionally simple — `index.html`, `styles.css`, `script.js` — so the same CSS bug can be fixed through three increasingly advanced AI workflows, illustrating the progression from guided AI assistance to autonomous execution and proactive quality assurance.

-> **⚠️ Important**: This demo was created and tested using **Claude Sonnet 4**.
-For best results and consistent behaviour matching the documented workflow, use Claude Sonnet 4 or higher.
-Other language models may produce different results and behaviours.

 ## 🔄 The Evolution Journey

 ```mermaid